edxhar/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+I would like to talk about technical skills and some themantical topics related to the application